Chuka Nestor Emezue//

 When done well, the co-construction of victim stories told to me (the active listener) by them (key informants), balanced between the dualistic conditions of materiality and discourse.
 Focusing on materiality (or stigma embodied) vs. the discursive (stigma communicated by society, perceived and anticipated), I found, as suspected, that there are discipline-specific dialectics of what stigma really is, who embodies it, and what forces keep the stigmatization alive.
 To get at the crux of stigma, I focused on narratives of experiences with male victims of sexual assault – stigmatized doubly because of the conflict between classic masculinity and disclosing vulnerability.

 Evidence shows that male victims underreport, minimize, and internalize trauma from abuse.
 This poses implications for their psychological, psychosocial, and biophysical health.
 Of note, stigma is not the exclusive preserve of male victims.
 However, male victim narratives contend with master narratives of public stigma from friends, family, popular media, and even – service providers.
 Our gender canons, ever so punitive of weakness and fragility in men, these men contend with symbolic, theoretical and rational explanations of who qualifies as an “ideal victim”, in such a way that this external stimulus reinforces internalized gendered labels of hyper-masculine standards.
-The response to stimuli becomes stigma.
+The response to this societal stimuli becomes stigma.

 We know from critical masculinity studies that normative gender canons pedestalize masculinity as an indestructible and trauma-resistant gender position.
 As a result, victimized men ‘save face’ by coping through victim disembodiment, stigma embodiment, and the othering of victimhood.
 Sometimes coping strategies co-occur with risky sexual behavior, substance dependency, and PTSD.